steveniles/MandelZoom/readme.md

 # MandelZoom
 A fractal screen saver that zooms in on the Mandelbrot set.
-Unlike most fractal screen savers that animate continuously, this one does a periodic 'select and enhance!' style of zoom.
+Unlike most fractal screen savers that animate continuously, this one does a periodic 'select and enhance' style of zoom.

 ## Screenshots
 [![Silver Frost](https://www.steveniles.ca/MandelZoom/images/SilverFrost_thumbnail.jpg)](https://www.steveniles.ca/MandelZoom/images/SilverFrost.jpg)